gasparian/multithread-file-reader/README.md

 # multithread-topK
-Small fun project to show how to extract topK elements from the huge files using multithreading, golang and consuming minimal possible resources.
+Small fun project to show how to extract topK elements from the huge files using multithreading and golang, consuming minimal possible resources.

 ### Description
 #### Task
-Imagine a task where you need to extract urls stats data from the file (10-100 Gb in size) and return the ranked list of urls with the highest values.
+Imagine a task where you need to extract urls stats data from the file (lets say 10-100 Gb in size) and return the ranked list of urls with the highest values.
 Files are provided in the following format:
 ```
 <url><double_white_space><long value>